taoteh1221/Slideshow_Crypto_Ticker/README.txt

 ~/ticker-start

-If you prefer chromium, epiphany, firefox, or midori (chromium is the default):
+If you prefer chromium, epiphany, or firefox (chromium is the default):

 ~/ticker-start chromium

 ~/ticker-start epiphany

 ~/ticker-start firefox

-~/ticker-start midori

 To stop Slideshow Crypto Ticker: